Home Disabilities 5 Best Wheelchair Seat Belts

 DMI Wheelchair Seat Belt and Safety Harness

-DMI Wheelchair Seat Belt and Safety Harness, Easy Install, FSA and HSA Eligible, 48 Inches long and 1.75 Inches Thick, Black
+DMI Wheelchair Seat Belt and Safety Harness, Easy Install, FSA and HSA Eligible, 48 Inches long and 1.75 Inches Thick, Adjusts to 41 Inches, Black (Pack of 1)

 • ENSURE SAFETY AND SECURITY by preventing falling and slipping out of wheelchairs for elderly, epileptic or those with loss of muscle function